Skip to main contentSkip to Table of Contents

 Washington, D.C.

-In our audits of the fiscal years 2022 and 2021 financial statements of the U.S. Access Board (USAB), we found:
+In our audit of the fiscal year 2025 financial statements of the U.S. Access Board (USAB), we found

-• USAB’s financial statements as of and for the fiscal years ended September 30, 2022, and 2021, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles;
+• USAB’s financial statements as of and for the fiscal year ended September 30, 2025 are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles;

-• no material weaknesses in internal control over financial reporting based on the limited procedures we performed; and
+• no material weaknesses in internal control over financial reporting based on the limited procedures3, we performed; and

-• no reportable noncompliance for fiscal year 2021 with provisions of applicable laws, regulations, contracts, and grant agreements for fiscal year 2022.
+• no reportable noncompliance for fiscal year 2025 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.

-The following sections discuss in more detail (1) our report on the financial statements, which includes required supplementary information (RSI)1 and other information included with the financial statements2; (2) our report on internal control over financial reporting; and (3) our report on compliance with laws, regulations, contracts, and grant agreements.
+The following sections discuss in more detail (1) our report on the financial statements, which includes a section on required supplementary information (RSI)4 and a section on other information included with the financial statements5; (2) our report on internal control over financial reporting; and (3) our report on compliance with laws, regulations, contracts, and grant agreements.

 Report on the Financial Statements